Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems: Introduction

 \section{Introduction}

 We consider the constrained stochastic optimization problem:

-where $f:\mR^d\rightarrow \mR$ is a stochastic objective with $F(\cdot;\xi)$ being one of its realizations,~$c:\mR^d\rightarrow\mR^m$ are deterministic equality constraints, $\xi$ is a random variable following the distribution $\P$, and the expectation $\mE[\cdot]$ is taken over the randomness of $\xi$.
+where $f:\mR^d\rightarrow \mR$ is a stochastic objective with $F(\cdot;\xi)$ being one of its realizations, $c:\mR^d\rightarrow\mR^m$ are deterministic equality constraints, $\xi$ is a random variable following the distribution $\P$, and the expectation $\mE[\cdot]$ is taken over the randomness of $\xi$.
 Problem \eqref{Intro_StoProb} appears in various applications including constrained deep neural networks \citep{Chen2018Constraint}, constrained maximum likelihood estimation \citep{Dupacova1988Asymptotic}, optimal control \citep{Birge1997State}, PDE-constrained optimization \citep{Rees2010Optimal}, and network optimization \citep{Bertsekas1998Network}.

 There are numerous methods for solving constrained optimization problems with deterministic objectives.
 Among them, sequential quadratic programming (SQP)~methods are one of the leading approaches and are effective for both small and large problems.
-When the objective is stochastic, some stochastic SQP (StoSQP) methods~have been proposed recently \citep{Berahas2021Stochastic, Berahas2021Sequential,Berahas2022Accelerating, Na2021Inequality,Na2022adaptive, Curtis2021Inexact}.
-These literature consider the following two different setups for modeling the objective.
+When the objective is stochastic, some stochastic SQP (StoSQP) methods have been proposed recently \citep{Berahas2021Sequential, Na2022adaptive, Berahas2021Stochastic, Na2021Inequality, Curtis2021Inexact, Berahas2022Accelerating}.
+That body of literature considers the following two different setups for modeling the objective.